Eclipse Open VSX

 The Extension Registry will include the following components:

-- Manage VS Code extensions and their metadata in a database
+- Manage the metadata of VS Code extensions in a database

 - Upload / download extensions and fetch their metadata through a REST API

-- Proxy mode: configure an upstream server instance to delegate requests in case they cannot be handled locally
+- Upstream mode: configure an upstream server instance to delegate requests in case they cannot be handled locally

 - Web application for searching extensions and reading their details